Watch CBS News

 But while it will extend the length of time off for most people, it won't guarantee any paid time for public employees.
 CBS13 sat down for an exclusive interview with Gov. Newsom to discuss paid family leave and those left out.

-"There are hundreds-of-thousands of Californians who are not entitled to this leave right now including firefighters, CHP officers, and public employees.
+"There are hundreds of thousands of Californians who are not entitled to this leave right now including firefighters, CHP officers, and public employees.
 How is that possible?"
 CBS 13 Investigative Reporter Julie Watts asked.

 "It's possible because they haven't bargained for it.
 It's not an excuse.
 It just hasn't been a high enough priority," Newsom said.